Working Directly With Kids

 Inclusion Counselor

-Teen Leadership Institute (TLI) Staff
+Teen Leadership Facilitator: Teen Leadership Institute

-(4 positions: $425/week, more DOE.
-Dates for this position are trainingJune 4 – 11 and program dates July 9 – 28 ONLY.)
-Train and supervise approximately 24 teens in an immersive leadership training program.
-Serve as a facilitator of the participants’ experience.
-The program takes teens and staff on an extended backpacking trip into Yosemite, volunteering in Yosemite National Park and through a course of service work based at camp.
-Staff must be able to support teens both on and off site, teaching daily curriculum, including but not limited to skill development, Jewish text and other discussions.
-Must be at least 21 years old and have 1 year working with kids at Tawonga; LGT, WFR, driving certificate may be required.
-Excellent communication skills, teaching experience, capacity to do physical labor, and community development knowledge are essential.
+(6 positions: $3000, more DOE.
+Dates for this position are Driver’s Training: May 30, Staff Training July 3 – 9, TLI Program: July 10 – August 2 ONLY.)
+Train and supervise 44-48 teens in an immersive leadership training program.
+Serve as a facilitator of the camper’s experience.
+The program takes teens and staff from California, up to Portland and back, and includes: community service projects, white water rafting, mountain biking and rock climbing.
+The trip ends back at Camp Tawonga where staff and campers participate in new and classic Camp Tawonga programming.
+Staff must be able to support teens both on and off site, teaching daily curriculum, including but not limited to skill development, social justice trainings, Jewish text and other discussions.
+Must have 1 year working with kids at Tawonga; LGT, WFR, driving certificate preferred and may be required.
+Excellent communication skills, teaching experience, capacity to do physical labor (lift up to 50lbs.), and community development knowledge are essential.

 Nanny